 Introduction

 SIAE Note: A “terminology” problem should be resolved in the document.
 In ETSI P-P standards the terminology ”mixed mode” is currently used (for commonality with P-MP standards where these concepts had been first introduced); however, in common speech they are usually referred as “adaptive modulation” systems.
 SE19 should express a preference for the terminology to be used in the ECC Report, which readers are not necessarily expert also in ETSI standards.
-In this initial proposal a tentative towards the second option is made, but a better cross-check will be necessary once decision is made.
+In this initial proposal a tentative towards the second option is made (keeping consistency through appropriate “definitions” for both terms but using only the second throughout the document), but a better cross-check will be necessary once decision is made.

 A number of new mobile networks requirements and technological evolution of the fixed P-P radio systems used in the infrastructure (backhauling) networks are going to impact the current usage of fixed radio links which may imply also some adaptation of the link-by-link coordination procedures.

-Scope of this report is to offer a common understanding of the technical joint implementations of some important functionalities in modern P-P systems, notably ATPC, RTPC and Adaptive Modulation (AM), and their impact on the link design and coordination.
+Scope of this report is to offer a common understanding of the technical joint implementations of important functionalities in modern P-P systems, notably ATPC, RTPC and Adaptive Modulation (AM), and their impact on the link design and coordination.

 Rationale for this study is that: